WorksheetPlanning limits applyLast reviewed July 7, 2026

 Is peak sun hours the same as expected daily production?

-No. Peak sun hours is a planning input that compresses solar resource into an equivalent full-sun value.
+No. Peak sun hours is an early estimating input that compresses solar resource into an equivalent full-sun value.
 Weather, shade, tilt, azimuth, soiling, temperature, inverter clipping, and equipment availability can change actual production.

 Should I use PVWatts or a simple peak sun hours estimate?

-Use peak sun hours for early sizing screens.
-Use NREL PVWatts, NSRDB-backed data, or a site-specific installer model before a proposal, finance case, or production claim.
+Use peak sun hours for early sizing estimates.
+Use NREL PVWatts, NSRDB-backed data, or a site-specific model before a proposal, finance case, or published production estimate.

 When should I open the solar sizing calculator from this chart?

-Open the calculator when the chart has a documented source date, peak sun hours or PVWatts basis, tilt, azimuth, and loss assumptions ready to convert into daily or annual kWh.
+Open the calculator when the chart has a documented date retrieved, peak sun hours or PVWatts basis, tilt, azimuth, and loss assumptions ready to convert into daily or annual kWh.